 Based in South Manchester, Cornerstone Resources offer a complete HR service to businesses, charities and churches.
 Because we have over 40 years combined experience in HR, we can offer you an enviable combination of professional expertise and a service based on integrity and honesty.
 Best of all, we can save you time and money.

 For more information on our offering, including cost effective Employee Relations support, we can help!
-For a no obligation quote, call Rob today on 07494 161169 or Nicci on 07908 875146.
+For a no obligation consultation, call Rob today on 07494 161169 or Nicci on 07908 875146.
 Alternatively, click here to view our full range of services or the below button to email us and we will come back to you.